JustinRibs/JustinRibs/README.md

 - 👋 Hi, I’m @JustinRibs
 - 👀 I’m interested in a job...
 - 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Java projects:)
 - 📫 How to reach me jribarich98@gmail.com

 <!---